sigirisetti/DevOps-Interview-Process/README.md

    - Sharing

 - Q11) What are the several KPIs used to gauge DevOps success?
-  - A: KPIs is a contracted form of Key Performance Indicators.
+  - Ans: KPIs is a contracted form of Key Performance Indicators.
 In order to measure the success of a DevOps process, several KPIs can be used.
 Some of the most popular ones are:

    - Application performance
    - Application usage and traffic